hieuhtr/Blog/Apply-evaluate-opensource-project.md

-# Apply evaluate opensource project
+# How to apply evaluate opensource project?

 Get the most out of open source.
 Open source software is free for you to use and explore.
 Get involved to perfect your craft and be part of something big - from [Github](https://github.com/explore)

 ## Question:
----

 Just want to ask how would you read / learn / evaluate an open source project to see whether it is suitable to apply to your current system?
 Like what steps you guys taking, etc?

 ## Answer:
----

 + Github stars/how old the open source/latest **stable release**
 + does it come from trustworthy organization (apache, good company..)